Large scale behaviour of 3D continuous phase coexistence models: Introduction

-\begin{rmk} Similar as the weakly nonlinear case, the coefficient of the Wick term for $\Phi^3_3$ is proportional to $B^{\frac{1}{3}}$.
-Also, one could rescale the solution leaving invariant the white noise such that all the limits are of the form \eqref{eq:Phip3}. \end{rmk}
+\begin{rmk} Similar to the weakly nonlinear case, the coefficient of the Wick term for $\Phi^3_3$ is proportional to $B^{\frac{1}{3}}$.
+A symmetric potential $V$ will give $B = 0$, but it is not clear whether the quantity $B$ has a probabilistic meaning as in the case of $A$ \eqref{eq:a}.
+Also, as explained just before \eqref{e:rescalecanonical}, one could rescale the solution leaving invariant the white noise such that all the limits are of the form \eqref{eq:Phip3} with $a=1$. \end{rmk}

-The precise statement will be given in Theorems \ref{th:noise_symmetric} and \ref{th:noise}.
+The precise statement will be given in Theorems~\ref{th:noise_symmetric} and~\ref{th:noise}.